epam/edp-install/docs/operator-guide/import-strategy.md

         type: ssh
       ```

     3. Double-check that the new SSH credentials called `gitlab`/`github` are created in Jenkins using the SSH key.
-Navigate to `Jenkins` -> `Manage Jenkins` -> `Manage Credentials` -> `Add Credentials`:
+Navigate to `Jenkins` -> `Manage Jenkins` -> `Manage Credentials` -> `(global)`:

         !![Jenkins credentials](../assets/operator-guide/add-credentials.png "Jenkins credentials")

-    4. The next step is to connect Jenkins plugins with your repository whether it is [GitHub](../operator-guide/github-integration.md) or [GitLab](../operator-guide/gitlab-integration.md).
+    4. The next step is to create a new job provisioner by following the instructions for [GitHub](manage-jenkins-ci-job-provision.md#github-github) or [GitLab](manage-jenkins-ci-job-provision.md#gitlab-gitlab).
+The job provisioner will create a job suite for an application added to EDP.
+It will also create webhooks for the project in GitLab using a GitLab token.

-    5. The next step is to integrate Jenkins with [GitHub](manage-jenkins-ci-job-provision.md#github-github) or [GitLab](manage-jenkins-ci-job-provision.md#gitlab-gitlab).
+    5. The next step is to integrate Jenkins with [GitHub](../operator-guide/github-integration.md) or [GitLab](../operator-guide/gitlab-integration.md) by setting their plugins.

 ## Related Articles